-EU freedom of movement regulations mean that most citizens of EU/EFTA countries can currently live and work in the UK without restrictions, along with their relatives and partners.
+EU freedom of movement regulations means most citizens of EU/EFTA countries can live and work in the UK without restrictions, along with their relatives and partners.
 However, this situation may change in the near future following the 2016 Brexit vote.

 According to UK immigration policy, if you are an EU/EFTA citizen moving to the UK, you don’t need an EEA family permit for the UK and therefore can bring family members with you.
 This applies to all EU/EFTA citizens moving to the UK, although there are still some restrictions on Croatian nationals.
-All EU citizens in the UK will qualify for permanent residence status if staying for longer than 5 years and will not need a UK residence card.
+All EU citizens in the UK qualify for permanent residence status if staying for longer than five years.
+They don’t need a UK residence card.

 Different conditions currently apply for non-EU/EFTA nationals coming to the UK.
 See our guide on apply for a UK visa to relocate to the United Kingdom.

 This guide to UK immigration policy for EU/EFTA citizens and their family includes:

 - UK immigration policy for EU/EFTA citizens entering the country

 - Brexit: What will happen to EU citizens in the UK?

 - An EU/EFTA citizens right to work in the UK